decred/dcrd/internal/blockchain/indexers/README.md

 ## Installation and Updating

-This package is part of the `github.com/decred/dcrd/blockchain/v4` module.
-Use the standard go tooling for working with modules to incorporate it.
+This package is internal and therefore is neither directly installed nor needs to be manually updated.

 ## License